calipho-sib/nextprot-docs/help/learn-simple-search.md

 Searching for multiple terms enclosed in **quotes** returns all entries containing both terms in the exact order (exact term string).
 _Example_: ["Adrenocortical carcinoma"](proteins/search?query=%22Adrenocortical%20carcinoma%22)

-**By default, only Gold quality data is searched.** To find entries with both Gold and Silver data matching the query, select "Include silver".
+**By default, only Gold quality data is searched.** To find entries with both Gold and Silver data matching the query, select "Include silver" in the drop down menu in front of the search box.
+Plase note that the concept of Gold/Silver quality data only applies to the search in "Proteins".
 _Example_: Compare the results of searching for the Gene Ontology term  "Exocrine pancreas development" [GO:0031017 Gold only](proteins/search?query=GO:0031017) and [GO:0031017 Include silver](proteins/search?query=GO:0031017&quality=gold-and-silver).